Seiger/sMultisite/README.md

 - [x] Management of several sites from one admin panel.
 - [x] Adding new domains.
+- [x] Authorization on all domains when logging into the admin panel.

 ## Requirements
 - Evolution CMS **3.2.0+**